ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 > An example of this is thinking that an [esoteric JAWS screen reader keyboard command](https://support.freedomscientific.com/Content/Documents/Manuals/JAWS/Keystrokes.txt) will be sufficient for bypassing large sections of content, without providing [more commonplace navigation hooks such as headings](https://webaim.org/projects/screenreadersurvey10/#finding).

-As an aside, I often see scenario play out after a someone is told their proposed solution won’t be viable, and they scour assistive technology manuals to defend their design decisions.
+As an aside, I often witness this scenario play out after a someone is told their proposed solution won’t be viable.
+They then scour assistive technology manuals to defend their design decisions.

-### Hyperfixation
+### 4. Hyperfixation

 Fourth is that mapping specific forms of assistive technology to personas can lead to **disproportionate attention placed on one kind of assistive technology** at the expense of others.

-This most often happens when an applicable persona is singled out as important for the scenario at hand.
+This over-indexing most often happens when an applicable persona is singled out as important for the scenario at hand.
 The opposite is also true.

 Remember that the aim of digital accessibility is to **make web and app experiences work, regardless of what form of assistive technology is being used**.